MarianB-da45/Final_LITA_Capstone_combine_project/README.md

 ### Project 2: Customer Segmentation for a Subscription Service

 ### Summary:
  - This project involves analyzing customer data for a subscription service to identify segments and trends.
-Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
-The final deliverable is a Power BI dashboard that presents your analysis.
+Our goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+The final deliverable is a Power BI dashboard that presents the analysis.

-Instructions:
-1. Excel:
+1. USE Excel:
 - Analyze customer data using pivot tables to find subscription patterns.
 - Calculate the average subscription duration and identify the most popular subscription types.
 - Create any other interesting reports.

-2. SQL:
+2. Use SQL:
  - Hint - You need to load the dataset into your SQL Server environment to write.
  - And validate your queries .